Many academic departments provide financial support for graduate students, and funding can vary significantly among disciplines.

 Typically, a “self-funded” program requires its graduate students to provide financial resources for tuition and living expenses.
 Students enrolling in self-funded programs might cover these costs through outside grants, tuition reimbursement from their company (if employed full-time), loans, or independent financial resources.
 Some of our more “professional” graduate programs, designed for mid-career individuals, may be self-funded.

 Other degree programs may have limited funding available for graduate students.
 This could mean that the department provides partial tuition funding or salary/stipend to each student, that available funding opportunities are highly competitive, or that funding is allocated in another way not mentioned here.
 Financial support may be allocated based on academic achievement, demonstrated financial hardship, or any other mechanism that the department may use.

 As with fully-funded programs, common forms of funding are Research Assistantships, instructor and Teaching Assistantships, fellowships, traineeships, scholarships, grants, and/or other forms of employment.

 We encourage applicants to contact the program(s) that interest them to learn more about funding available for students.
 Please see our Degree Programs directory for more information about each program.

 Applying for financial aid

-Applicants are considered for awards after they have been accepted into a graduate program.
+Applicants are considered for appointments or awards after they have been accepted into a graduate program.
 There is no separate application for financial aid prior to admission.
 Currently enrolled graduate students seeking financial support should consult with their departmental office or visit Student Financial Services.

 The standard application fee is $75 for all departments and programs except in the Sloan School of Management.
 Programs in the Sloan School of Management require application fees between $95–$250.